jameshughes89/cs102/src/site/topic23.rst

 * The ordering is preserved since
     * Nothing is to the left of the root
-    * Everything to the right of the root is larger than (or equal to) the value in the root
+    * Everything to the right of the root is larger than the value in the root
-    * Everything to the right of the right subtree's root must be larger than (or equal to) the right subtree's root
+    * Everything to the right of the right subtree's root must be larger than the right subtree's root
     * Everything to the left of the right subtree's root must be less than the right subtree's root
     * Therefore, if all subtrees start with the proper ordering, if the right subtree becomes the new root, the binary search tree's order will be maintained